LinkUp Forecasting Net Gain of 460,000 Jobs In March; Strong Job Growth Would Mark Continued Progress for the Most Glorious of Soft Landings

 And then, of course, there is the small matter of trying to predict the future – rarely an easy assignment.
 But armed with the largest, most accurate job market data indexed directly from company websites globally, we’re committed, nonetheless, and with our forecast of 460,000 jobs gained in March, nearly double consensus estimates, we expect the ferocity, din, and chaos of the debate around Fed policy to reach unprecedented levels.

-So turning to LinkUp’s data, in March, total U.S. job openings indexed directly from company websites globally rose 6% while new and removed job openings skyrocketed each jumped 22%.
+So turning to LinkUp’s job market data, in March, total U.S. job openings indexed directly from company websites globally rose 6% while new and removed job openings skyrocketed each jumped 22%.

 In March, new job openings skyrocketed throughout the country with gains ranging from 5% in Maryland to 43% in Pennsylvania.